Eric Lesser: Holyoke Soldiers' Home

 The Soldiers' Home in Holyoke is a state-operated veterans' facility that provides health care, hospice care, and other services.
 In April 2020, the Massachusetts attorney general's office learned of "serious issues with COVID-19 infection protocols."
 Staffing shortages led the facility to consolidate two dementia wards with infected veterans and healthy residents, increasing the risk of contracting the virus.
 In June, investigators released a 174-page report that detailed what one worker described as "total pandemonium" and a "nightmare."

 The report quoted one employee who said it “felt like it was moving the concentration camp, we were moving these unknowing veterans off to die.”
 A social worker described listening to the chief nursing officer say “something to the effect that this room will be dead by Sunday, so we will have more room here.”
 Another social worker recalled seeing a supervisor point to a room and say, “All this room will be dead by tomorrow.”
 The outbreak killed at least 76 residents at the Soldiers' Home.

 The Holyoke Soldiers' Home was flagged for renovation in 2012 and received matching funding from the Veterans' Administration, but no progress was made until thousands of veterans and friends signed a petition in 2020.
 By contrast, the Chelsea Soldiers' Home was approved for renovation and received matching funding in 2017; construction began in 2018.
 The Boston Globe investigations team found that Gov. Baker and the state health secretary were close to the management issues at the home.

 Lesser helped secure a $600 million bond for an entirely new Holyoke Soldiers' Home and increased veterans' services statewide.

 Trump administration

 Electoral College

 After Hillary Clinton won the popular vote but lost the 2016 U.S. presidential election because Donald Trump won more votes in the Electoral College, Lesser filed a resolution in the Massachusetts State Senate calling on the U.S. Congress to propose an amendment to abolish the Electoral College.
 "It has now been twice in 16 years, and five times total in American history, that a president and vice president have been elected by winning a majority of the Electoral College, despite the fact that they lost the national popular vote," Lesser said in a statement.
 "Given the importance of empowering voters to believe every vote counts in a presidential election, the repeal of the Electoral College merits a thorough discussion and examination."

-Transgender Rights

-In response to President Trump's transgender military policy, Lesser sent a letter to Governor Baker in June 2019 asking him to oppose Trump's ban and publicly reaffirm support for transgender service in the Massachusetts National Guard.

-Transportation

-On January 25, 2017, Lesser sent a letter to President Donald Trump urging him to include a high-speed rail line between Springfield and Boston on his list of infrastructure priorities.